 Thank you for your assistance.

-You must perform at least one bedikah on the first day of the shivah nekiim.
-Your Sunday bedikah can be considered your hefsek taharah, and you should do a bedikah today (Tuesday), counting Tuesday as your first day.
-If all well, you can go to the mikveh Monday night, which we hope will still be before ovulation.
+A woman must perform at least one bedikah on the first day of the shivah nekiim.
+In this case, your Sunday bedikah can be considered your hefsek taharah, and a bedikah today (Tuesday), would enable you to count Tuesday as your first day.
+If all goes well, you can then go to the mikveh Monday night, which we hope will still be before ovulation.

-To avoid this problem in the future, it is a good idea to do a bedikah on any day that might turn out to be the first of your shivah neki'im – even if you have been told to check only on the first and last days.
+To avoid this problem in the future, we recommend performing a bedikah on any day that might turn out to be the first of your shivah neki’im – even if you have been told to check only on the first and last days.
 In this case, you would have done one bedikah on Monday just in case the moch turned out not to be good.
-That would have allowed you to count Monday as the first of the shivah neki'im.
+That would have allowed you to count Monday as the first of the shivah neki’im.